MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-overview.md

 - Azure Maps doesn't store the request information sent by you.
 For more information about Azure Maps compliance, see [Azure global compliance](https://azure.microsoft.com/blog/new-azure-maps-make-identifying-local-compliance-options-easy/)
 - Requests sent between TomTom and Azure Maps are not exposed over the public Internet.
 - Requests sent between apps you create with the geospatial controls and Azure Maps are sent over HTTPS.
-- The following table describes the user data that Power Apps sends to Azure Maps, Bing Maps, and TomTom:
+- The following table describes the user data that Power Apps sends to Azure Maps, Bing Maps, and TomTom on full support:

     | Control | Feature | Data |  Purpose | Sent to Azure Maps | Sent to Bing Maps | Sent to TomTom | User identifiers or tracking data sent |
     | ------- | ------- | ---- | ------------------ | ----------------- | -------------- | ------- | ------ |